apache/arrow/docs/source/cpp/compute.rst

 * \(1) Each ASCII character in the input is converted to lowercase or uppercase.
 Non-ASCII characters are left untouched.

-* \(2) Replace the slice of the substring from :member:`ReplaceSliceOptions::start` (inclusive) to :member:`ReplaceSliceOptions::stop` (exclusive) by :member:`ReplaceSubstringOptions::replacement`.
-The ASCII kernel measures the slice in bytes, while the UTF8 kernel measures the slice in codeunits.

-* \(3) ASCII input is reversed to the output.
+* \(2) ASCII input is reversed to the output.
 If non-ASCII characters are present, ``Invalid`` :class:`Status` will be returned.

-* \(4) Output is the physical length in bytes of each input element.
+* \(3) Output is the physical length in bytes of each input element.
 Output type is Int32 for Binary / String, Int64 for LargeBinary / LargeString.

+* \(4) Replace the slice of the substring from :member:`ReplaceSliceOptions::start` (inclusive) to :member:`ReplaceSliceOptions::stop` (exclusive) by :member:`ReplaceSubstringOptions::replacement`.
+The binary kernel measures the slice in bytes, while the UTF8 kernel measures the slice in codeunits.

 * \(5) Replace non-overlapping substrings that match to :member:`ReplaceSubstringOptions::pattern` by